Moreno98/GradBias/README.md

 The code is optimized to run cluster of GPUs multple of the minum number of GPUs indicated above.
 We run this code on NVIDIA A6000 and V100 GPUs.

 ### Compute accuracy
-You may use `compute_accuracy.py` to compute the accuracies of the methods.
+Please modify the `compute_accuracy.py` to compute the accuracies of the specific methods you want to test.
 Tables will be saved under the `tables` folder.